asherlie/varedit/README.md

 vmem_access is a library created to make programs like varedit easier to write

-all code using this library must be compiled with the flag -D_GNU_SOURCE
+vmem_access relies on linux specific system calls and will not work on any other platform. all code using this library must be compiled with the flag -D_GNU_SOURCE

 the boolean macros `LOW_MEM` and `FORCE_BLOCK_STR` change the behavior of functions that interact with `mem_map`s
+### FORCE_BLOCK_STR

 `FORCE_BLOCK_STR` defaults to true